dopp000/custom-limbus-dnd-bot/README.md

 - Heads Hit`, `On Crit - Tails Hit`.

 **`UNSUPPORTED_TIMINGS` is currently empty**.
-Every timing the parser recognizes has real engine dispatch behind it (Counter and Evade were the last two to land).
-If I ever add a new timing name to the parser without wiring its dispatch too, it should go in `UNSUPPORTED_TIMINGS` with a clear reason string instead of silently getting accepted, that's the convention I've been using for "parsed but not built yet."
+Every timing the parser recognizes has real engine dispatch behind it.
+If I ever add a new timing name to the parser without wiring its dispatch too, it should go in `UNSUPPORTED_TIMINGS` with a clear reason string instead of silently getting accepted, that's the convention I've been using for "parsed but not built yet." `Before Getting Hit` specifically fires on a `[Counter]` skill right after it successfully redirects and lands its retaliation strike -- see Combat Features above.

-**Self-buff resources** (`SELF_BUFF_STATUSES`): `Poise`, `Charge`, `Evasion`, `Counter`.
+**Self-buff resources** (`SELF_BUFF_STATUSES`): `Poise`, `Charge`, `Evasion`.
 These are the only things `Gain N <X>` / `At N+ <X>` currently recognize as a caster-held resource; anything else named there is an unmodeled custom resource and gets rejected with a clear message.
+`Counter` used to be in this list but isn't a status anymore -- see Skill-flag tags below.

-**Skill-flag tags** (`SKILL_FLAG_TAGS`, own line, never take a `:CoinN:` prefix): `Target Fixed`, `Unclashable`, `Indiscriminate`, `Clashable Counter`. `Unclashable`/`Target Fixed`/`Indiscriminate` are enforced in `declare()`/`combat()` (`cogs/battle.py`). `Clashable Counter` is still just stored — see Known Gaps below.
+**Skill-flag tags** (`SKILL_FLAG_TAGS`, own line, never take a `:CoinN:` prefix): `Target Fixed`, `Unclashable`, `Indiscriminate`, `Counter`, `Clashable Counter`.
+All five are now enforced -- see Combat Features above for `Counter`/`Clashable Counter`, and `declare()`/`combat()` in `cogs/battle.py` for the other three.

 ## Known Gaps (as of the last time I updated this.
 Might drift, worth checking against the code if it matters)

+- The animated visuals for a Counter redirect / Clashable Counter interception (the 🔁/⚡ flavor text and log wording) are only verified at the logic level so far, not eyeballed in an actual live Discord run yet.
+  Worth a real playtest before trusting the wording reads well.
-- `Skill.tags`: `unclashable`, `target_fixed`, and `indiscriminate` are now
+- `Skill.tags`: all five flags (`unclashable`, `target_fixed`,
-  enforced (see `combat()`'s clash-matching loop and `declare()` in `cogs/battle.py`). `clashable_counter` is still just stored, not enforced -- Counter's engine only applies flat retaliation damage right now, making it "clashable" would mean giving it a real coin toss that can enter clash resolution, which is new engine work I want to nail down the intended mechanic for before building blind.
+  `indiscriminate`, `counter`, `clashable_counter`) are now enforced -- see Combat Features and Trigger Syntax above.
-- `Combat Start`/`Turn Start` fire via a full sweep of a fighter's entire known skill list each round (`fire_passive_triggers` in `cogs/battle.py`), not tied to what's actually declared. `On Evade`/`Before Getting Hit` similarly sweep the defender's full skill list per-incoming-hit (`fire_evade_triggers`/`fire_counter_triggers`) rather than needing the matching skill to be currently declared.
+- `Combat Start`/`Turn Start` fire via a full sweep of a fighter's entire known skill list each round (`fire_passive_triggers` in `cogs/battle.py`), not tied to what's actually declared. `On Evade` works the same way (`fire_evade_triggers`, full sweep). `Before Getting Hit` is different
+  now: it fires only on the ONE specific `[Counter]` skill that actually redirected and landed, not a sweep.
 This is deliberate and correct, not a gap, just worth knowing the mechanism before assuming these only fire off declared skills.
 - Animated combat reveal pacing (`COIN_FACE_DELAY`/`COIN_DETAIL_DELAY`) is untuned beyond "verified it works", a busy round can run long.
 Revisit if it feels too slow in real play.